-4.10 Does Uganda's succession legislation meet the justification for succession in Uganda?
+5.9 Does Uganda's succession legislation meet the justification for succession in Uganda?

-The Constitution of Uganda, under Article 247, implores the parliament to create laws that are fair, expeditious, and efficient in dispensing justice and ensuring proper management of a deceased's property and protection of the people left behind, the services of management and administration of the estate of a deceased, should be decentralized in such a way that everyone can access them from any part of the country if they need assistance.
+The Constitution of Uganda, under Article 247,356 Implores the parliament to create fair, expeditious, and efficient laws in dispensing justice and ensuring proper management of a deceased's property and protection of the people left behind.
+The services of management and administration of the deceased's estate should be decentralised so that everyone can access them from any country if they need assistance.